 Input parameters Pro Preview

-A command in programming is the name of a function, followed by two brackets.
-Examples of commands are run(), wait, and sleep_ms().
-In these brackets, we enter the input parameters that the commands require.
+In programming, a command is the name of a function followed by brackets.
+Examples of commands are run() and sleep_ms().
+Inside the brackets, we write the information the command needs to work.

 To access the full video please subscribe to FLLCasts.com